NVComputing/nvcomputingsite/resources/usaco.md

 Brute force **does not work many of the later test cases.** It should be used only if you are unable to come up with a more efficient algorithm, so you can at least get some points for the problem.

 To pass, you must know:
 * Trees and basic graphs.
 (TREES ALMOST ALWAYS SHOW UP ON AT LEAST ONE PROBLEM IN SILVER!).
 * Prefix Sum (this is fairly common and often used in a greedy algorithm)
 * Data structures, such as maps, sets, and trees.
     * Hash (HashMap, HashSet, etc.) is EXTREMELY helpful here to optimize your code.
+* Efficient algorithms for sorting/searching
 * How to come up with and implement efficient, optimal solutions for problems.

 ## Gold